Edictum

 2. Edictum evaluates preconditions.

-The block-dotenv contract checks args.path for ".env".
+The block-dotenv rule checks args.path for ".env".
 The value is "config.txt" -- no match.
 All other preconditions pass.

 4. The call is allowed.